Introducing “LINES REWIND,” a brand new quarterly series that shares exclusive footage from LINES Ballet’s archives with donors of $100+.

 • BONUS!
 An unfiltered, unedited 20-minute conversation between Alonzo and Jason, captured at the 2019 Vail Dance Festival

-This collection of videos will remain available until our next edition mid-January.
-The video password was provided to qualifying donors in an email on October 15, 2020.
+This collection of videos was published on October 15 and will remain available until our next edition early-February 2021.
 For questions about donor benefits and LINES REWIND access, please contact firstname.lastname@example.org.

 Footage: Recorded in October 2019 at Yerba Buena Center for the Arts in San Francisco, California